 The vision, according to Musk, is an era where power utilities become optional and the average suburban home can realistically be grid independent.
 Don’t like the power company?
 Fine, cut the cord.

 The excitement and buzz surrounding Tesla’s announcement makes this a good time to check in on the development of storage markets and technology and to help separate fact from fiction and marketing hype.
-In this article, we take a quick trip through battery history, so that we can discuss the PowerWall announcement in context and provide insight about the future of grid tied PV + battery storage.
+In this article, we take a quick trip through battery history, so that we can discuss the PowerWall announcement in context and provide insight into the future of grid-tied solar + battery storage.

 Batteries and Solar Energy Systems

-Before the popularization of the grid tied inverter in the late 1990s, all solar energy systems were grid independent, which meant that if you wanted to have power after the sun set, you had to have a battery of some kind to store the energy, usually a big bank of ‘golf Cart type’ lead acid batteries.
+Before the popularization of the grid-tied inverter in the late 1990s, all solar energy systems were grid independent, which meant that if you wanted to have power after the sun had set, you had to have a battery of some kind to store the energy, usually a big bank of ‘golf Cart type’ lead-acid batteries.

 Fast forward twenty years and, at least in the US, the vast majority of solar energy systems no longer use batteries at all and instead take advantage of the utility grid and net metering to export excess electricity when the solar production exceeds the load, and to import electricity back from the grid when the loads exceed production.

-The benefit that net metered solar systems provide to the grid are well documented in a variety of Cost/Benefit analysis of net metering including Maine’s own Value of Solar Study.
+The benefit that net-metered solar systems provide to the grid is well documented in a variety of Cost/Benefit analysis of net metering including Maine’s own Value of Solar Study.